Shafaaa321/react-app/README.md

 ## Introduction

-The Startup Website is a professional and customizable web template aimed at startups looking to establish a strong online presence.
+The React App is a professional and customizable web template aimed at startups looking to establish a strong online presence.
 It includes key pages such as a homepage and a portfolio page, built with a mobile-first design approach for excellent performance across all devices.

 This project utilizes a modular component structure in React, making it scalable and easy to maintain.
 Users can navigate between pages (e.g., homepage and portfolio) via React Router, ensuring smooth transitions and experience.

 ## Live Demo

-Check out the live demo of the project: [Startup Website Demo]( https://fatimaabubakaradam.github.io/startup-website/)
+Check out the live demo of the project: [Startup Website Demo]

 ---